Girls with ASD support group

 The groups are structured to allow girls opportunities to bring their own topics of conversation and to provide the time and space to contribute to decision-making in the group.

-Pre and post measures will be used to monitor progress over time.
+Pre and post program information will be gathered to support the development of the program and monitor progress over time.

 Why is this program for girls only?